Concept Testing: Methods, Survey Design, and Examples

 Gain actionable insights

 Insights from concept testing help guide the process from an early-stage product idea to a proposition that can be translated into the development of a market-ready offer.
+For example, a product might yield a strongly positive response, but consumers may suggest improving the colors and font on the concept, showing ways this can be regarded even more positively.

 Insights feed into the development and refinement of the concepts being researched, as well as help to guide marketing strategy, launch communication, positioning of the offer, and future design projects.